ossf/scorecard/CONTRIBUTING.md

 ## Where the CI Tests are configured

 1. See the [action files](.github/workflows) to check its tests, and the scripts used on it.

+## dailyscore-cronjob

+scorecard scans https://github.com/ossf/scorecard/blob/main/cron/projects.txt repositories in GCP k8s and publishes the results in GCS bucket `ossf-scorecards`.

+The `cron` definition ./scorecard/cron/cron.sh and the `k8s` for the `cron` is in ./scorecard/k8s/cron.yaml

+The logs for the cron are available at https://console.cloud.google.com/kubernetes/cronjob/us-central1-c/openssf/default/daily-score/logs?project=openssf

+### Deploying the cron job

+The cronjob can be deployed into k8s by running the ./scorecard/k8s/cron.yaml

+Any updates to the ./scorecard/cron/cron.sh will be deployed by the docker container ./scorecard/Dockerfile.gsutil

+## How do I add additional GitHub repositories to be scanned by scorecard dailyscore?

+Scorecard maintains the list of repositories in a file https://github.com/ossf/scorecard/blob/main/cron/projects.txt

+Submit a PR for this file and scorecard would start scanning in subsequent runs.

 ## Adding New Checks